- 1 Best Christmas Cities In Europe

 The main Salzburg Christmas market is in Residenzplatz, next to the Baroque cathedral, a gorgeous setting.
 Salzburg’s Christmas traditions go back around 600 years, and it makes for a magical place to stay for Christmas.
 The Market is open until the 26th of December.
 I haven’t done it myself, but you can also join a Sound of Music tour in Salzburg, and learn all about the von Trapp Family Singers.

-I always used to wonder where Santa Claus is from as a boy, and was always told ‘Lapland’ or the North Pole.
+As a boy, I always used to wonder where Santa Claus is from, and was always told ‘Lapland’ or the North Pole.
 Santa’s exact place of origin remains a closely guarded secret, but he has an official residence.
 That is in the Finnish town of Rovaniemi, which is indeed in Lapland, and inside the Arctic Circle.

 Rovaniemi is one of the best Christmas destinations Europe has, because it’s home to so many popular Christmas traditions.
 The Santa Claus Village a few miles from the city is a great place to start.
 It’s next to the main Santa Claus Post Office, which is where your letters requesting presents end up.
 You can meet Santa, of course, and his many helpers.